Using JSON data with Python

 • First, there is a nested opendfa dictionary.
 Each element of the dictionary is an array

-Flattening of the schema
+Flattening the schema

 All the columns in the nested structure openfda are put up in the schema.
 These columns nested in the openfda are as follows: